schulle4u/yellow-helloworld/README.md

 **TODO:** *Change the download link to your repository.
 Test your extension in a brand new installation.*

-## How to add animated text
+## How to make animated text

 Create a `[helloworld]` shortcut.

-**TODO:** *Describe how your extension can be used.
+**TODO:** *Explain how your extension can be used.
 Write multiple howto sections, if necessary.*

 ## Examples

-Adding animated text:
+Making animated text:

     [helloworld]
     [helloworld - printf("Hello World\n");]
     [helloworld - alert("Hello World");]

-Adding animated text inside a list:
+Making animated text inside a list:

     Datenstrom Yellow is for people who make small websites.